 Of Ngati Kahungunu iwi, Nigel was born and raised in Wairoa where his whanau have lived continuously for centuries.
 His education was a blend of both traditional and formal systems.
 He has been part-time curator at Wairoa Museum for 12 years and serves on many community organisations both paid and voluntary.

-Aileen Burns & Jonah Lundh, Govett-Brewster
+Aileen Burns & Johan Lundh, Govett-Brewster

 Co-directors of the Govett-Brewster Art Gallery in New Plymouth, Taranaki.
 Formerly co- executive directors of the Institute of Modern Art (IMA) in Brisbane, Australia, and formerly co-directors of the Centre for Contemporary Art (CCA) in Londonderry/Derry, Northern Ireland.
 Aileen Burns holds an MA in Modern Art from Columbia University, New York, and a BA with Honours in Art History and Cinema from the University of Toronto, Canada.
 Johan Lundh holds an MA and BA from Konstfack University, Stockholm, Sweden.
-Together, Aileen and Jonah have written extensively, curated and produced exhibitions, artist projects and programmes globally.
+Together, Aileen and Johan have written extensively, curated and produced exhibitions, artist projects and programmes globally.

 Pam Streeter, Te Papa